Lahma712/A--search-algorithm/README.md

 - Zoom in/out by clicking on the +/- buttons.
 - You can select one of the distance metrics by clicking on the respective button (Euclidean, Manhattan, Chebyshev)
 - You can enter a new heuristic weight into the input box
-- After the path has been traced, the total cost is printed in the terminal.
+- After the path has been traced, the total cost is being shown in the "Path Cost" box

 # <b>How it works: </b>